kaucpit490/slides/decks/week-10/slides.md

 - A Network Address Translation (NAT) service that allows instances in a private subnet to connect to services outside the VPC while external services are not allowed to initiate a connection to services inside a private network.
 - Enables outbound internet traffic from instances in a private subnet.
 - Useful when instances in a private subnet need to reach the public Internet for software updates but do not want to be publicly accessible.

+## Web Application Firewall (WAF)
+- A reverse-proxy that forces clients to pass through the WAF before reaching the server.
+- Helps mitigate many common attacks and vulnerabilities.
+- Creates a shield between a web app and the public Internet
+- It can be also used to block requests from a specific country or geolocation
+- Examples: ModSecurity, AWS WAF, Azure WAF, GCP Cloud Armor, and Cloudflare WAF.

 ## Single-server Design